nejckorasa/s3-stream-unzip/README.md

 # s3-stream-unzip

 Manages unzipping of data in AWS S3 utilizing stream download and multipart upload.

 Lightweight, only requires AmazonS3 client to run.

 Unzipping is achieved without knowing the size beforehand and without keeping it all in memory or writing to disk.
 That makes it suitable for large data files - it has been used to unzip files of size 100GB+.

+> Read more on why the tool was built: [nejckorasa.github.io/posts/s3-unzip/](https://nejckorasa.github.io/posts/s3-unzip/).

 Supports different unzip strategies including an option to split zipped files (suitable for larger files), see [SplitTextUnzipStrategy](src/main/java/io/github/nejckorasa/s3/unzip/strategy/SplitTextUnzipStrategy.java).

-See [tests](src/test/java/io/github/nejckorasa/s3) (namely [S3UnzipManagerTest](src/test/java/io/github/nejckorasa/s3/S3UnzipManagerTest.java)) for examples on how to use [S3UnzipManager.java](src/main/java/io/github/nejckorasa/s3/unzip/S3UnzipManager.java) to manage unzipping, some examples:
+See [tests](src/test/java/io/github/nejckorasa/s3) (namely [S3UnzipManagerTest](src/test/java/io/github/nejckorasa/s3/S3UnzipManagerTest.java)) for examples on how to use [S3UnzipManager.java](src/main/java/io/github/nejckorasa/s3/unzip/S3UnzipManager.java) to manage unzipping, some examples below.

 ```java
 // initialize AmazonS3 client